Bronx Zoo: Loud boos for ‘O Canada’ before Game 3 | Globalnews.ca

 The boo-birds returned in the first inning when Toronto slugger Vladimir Guerrero Jr. hit a two-run homer to give the Blue Jays an early lead.

-Anthem booing was common throughout North American sports venues last February due to tariff-related tensions between Canada and the United States.
-The trend lost steam after a few weeks.
+Anthem booing was common throughout North American sports venues last winter due to tariff-related tensions between Canada and the United States.
+The trend eventually lost steam.

-Rowat, from Peterborough, Ont., is now based in New York.
-He has performed in productions such as “Guys and Dolls,” “Mamma Mia!” and “Beauty and the Beast.”
+Rowat, from Peterborough, Ont., is now based in the New York area.
+He works as an audiobook narrator and has performed in productions such as “Guys and Dolls,” “Mamma Mia!” and “Beauty and the Beast.”

+He had performed stadium anthem singings in a group setting before but this was his first solo experience, he said.

+Rowat couldn’t hear the boos, he added, because his in-ear monitors essentially sealed off outside sound during his performance.

 This report by The Canadian Press was first published Oct.
 7, 2025.